eternagame/EternaJS/README.md

 ### Generate a package

 To generate a new library, run `npx nx workspace-generator lib <package-name>`.
+To generate a new application, run `npx nx workspace-generator app <package-name>`.

 There are two types of packages - libraries and applications.
 Applications can be loaded directly by a browser via an html entry point once built.
 No other pacakge imports an application.
 Libraries are